-Office Hours: 1-3 PM Mon. & 10-12 AM Wed. or by appointment.
+Office Hours: 10-12 AM Wed. or by appointment.
 Grad.
 Stud.
-Inst.: Yao Cai: yaocai@berkeley.edu Office hours: To be determined.
+Inst.: Haoye Sun: shy3673@berkeley.edu Office hours: To be determined.
 Discussion Sections: The discussion sections will be both formal and informal.
 Sometimes, they will expand on the material covered in class to make concepts more clear.
 Others will be devoted strictly to your questions.
 You should view these as mandatory in that material covered in the discussion sections and not necessarily covered in the main lecture is "fair game" for examinations.
 Web Site: bcourses.berkeley.edu The web site will be your primary source of information regarding the course.
 Lecture notes are posted, as will problem sets, and additional information as needed.